WICG/mobile-document-request-api/README.md

 ### API

-Add a `DocumentCredential` type to the Credential Managment API
+Add an Identity Managment API, which mirrors the Credential Managment API and add a `DocumentCredential` type to that extends Credential.
 ```
+partial interface Navigator {
+  [SecureContext, SameObject] readonly attribute CredentialsContainer identity;
+};

-dictionary CredentialElement {
+dictionary DocumentCredentialElement {
     required DOMString namespace;  // As defined in ISO 18013-5 clause 8.
     required DOMString name;
 };

-dictionary CredentialStorageDuration {
+dictionary DocumentCredentialStorageDuration {
     // At least one of these is required.

     boolean forever;  // Cannot be used with any other properties.